OSCA-Nairobi/OpenSourceResources/README.md

 [![OSCA-Nairobi](assets/nbc.png)](https://twitter.com/oscanairobi)

-A community-generated pool of opensource resources useful for angineers/developers intrested in contributing to opensource.
+A community-generated pool of opensource resources useful for engineers/developers intrested in contributing to opensource.
+If you are new, join us on [Discord](https://discord.gg/XP3gy6V9) and [Telegram](https://t.me/oscanairobi)

 Contributing to open-source projects has proved to be an excellent way to learn as a developer.
 To test and share knowledge with other coders.
 With each contribution, you gain experience.